 William C. Fownes spent over four decades getting to know the course and observing how it played.
-If a particular bunker was rendered ineffective through time (such as the advent of steel shafts in the 1930s), he did not hesitate in working with the legendary Green Keeper Emil Loeffler to build another one further up the fairway to ensure the integrity of each hole was preserved.
-William C. Fownes and Loeffler made a formidable team, both in the construction of bunkers and in imbuing the greens with some of the most imaginative interior contours for putting greens this side of the Atlantic.
-Loeffler in turn exacerbated the design’s merit by setting the standard for fast and firm playing conditions in the United States.
+If a particular bunker was rendered ineffective through time (such as the advent of steel shafts in the 1930s), he did not hesitate in working with the legendary Green Keeper Emil Loeffler to build another one further up the fairway to ensure that the integrity of a hole was preserved.
+William C. Fownes and Loeffler made a formidable team, both in the construction of bunkers and in imbuing the greens with some of the most imaginative interior contours for putting surfaces on this side of the Atlantic.
+Loeffler accentuated the design’s merit by setting new standards for fast and firm playing conditions in the United States.

-Appreciating the unique commitment and attention to detail that the Henry & William Fownes family brought to Oakmont, the club in the mid-1990s looked to the past for its future.
-Working from a 1949 aerial photograph (Loeffler died in 1948 and William C. Fownes died in 1950), Studer and the club decided to bring back as many of their features as possible.
+Appreciating the unique commitment and attention to detail that the Fownes family had brought to Oakmont, in the mid 1990’s the club examined its past for its future.
+Working from a 1949 aerial photograph (Loeffler died in 1948 and William C. Fownes in 1950), Studer and the club decided to bring back as many features as possible.
 The tree-clearing program was the most visible change.
-Not only did it open back up wonderful views across the rolling property, it re-introduced the full effects of the wind on one’s round.
+Not only did it re-open wonderful views across the rolling property, it introduced the full effects of the wind on one’s round.
 Oakmont once again possesses the barren landscape reminiscent of links courses that so impressed William C. Fownes during his travels to the United Kingdom.

 With the trees gone, fairway width was recaptured.
 Bunkers and ditches are once again perilously close to the edges of the fairways.
-Though the well-known furrows in the bunkers were gone within five years of William Fownes‘ death, Oakmont‘s bunkers are justly famed.
-Fownes often repeated quote of ‘a poor shot should be a shot irrevocably lost’ is a clear sign that he thought a bunker should penalize.
-Indeed, it should be hazardous.
-However, given the clay subsurface, Fownes couldn’t dig the bunkers too deep into the ground due to construction and drainage difficulties.
-Therefore, he made the bunkers relatively small in size, more along the lines of the pot bunkers found in the United Kingdom.
+Though the well-known furrows in the bunkers were gone within five years of William Fownes’ death, Oakmont’s bunkers are justly famed.
+Fownes often repeated quote that ‘a poor shot should be a shot irrevocably lost’ is a clear sign that he thought bunkers should penalize.
+Indeed, they should be hazardous.
+However, given the clay subsurface, Fownes couldn’t dig the bunkers very deep into the ground due to construction and drainage constraints.
+So, he made the bunkers relatively small, along the lines of pot bunkers found in the United Kingdom.
 Getting a good stance can be problematic.
 Also, the dirt that was dug out was sometimes used to build up the wall of the bunker between the golfer and the green.
 Great such examples are the bunker 100 yards shy of the fourth green and the bunker 250 yards off the tee on the left of the fifth fairway.
 In such cases, the bunkers play much deeper than they actually are.
 The sheer number of bunkers – 312 bunkers at one point – speaks as to the challenge that was intended.

-Crucially, great attention was paid to recapturing the greens’ full size during the club’s restoration process by carefully analyzing the 1949 aerial.
-By doing so, many of the course’s most exacting hole locations were re-gained, including back right at the second and the front left at the ninth.
-The Oakmont greens are legendary as they are kept on a daily basis as fast and firm as any in world golf.
+Crucially, great attention was paid to recapturing the greens’ full dimensions during the club’s restoration by carefully analyzing a 1949 aerial.
+In doing so, many of the course’s most exacting hole locations were re-gained, including back right at the second and front left at the ninth.
+Oakmont’s greens are legendary and kept as fast and firm on a daily basis as any in world golf.
 The variety found within them is astonishing.
-Some of the most undulating (e.g., the second and fifth) reflect the topography while others (e.g., the ninth and 18th) have apparently random rolls, plateaus and valleys.
+Some of the most undulating (e.g., the second and fifth) reflect the natural topography while others (e.g., the ninth and 18th) have apparently random rolls, plateaus and valleys.
 Importantly, others (e.g. the third and eighth ) are relatively flat with more subtle breaks.
-Several (e.g. the first, third, 10th and 12th) slope front to back.
-Some are tilted right to left (e.g. the fifth, sixth and 13th) and some left to right (e.g. the seventh and 16th).
-Finally, a few are pitched in the traditional manner of back to front (e.g. the 11th and 17th).
-The golfer needs to be keenly aware of each green’s tilt and play accordingly; getting above a hole at Oakmont is a start toward ruin.
-One thing is sure: the all encompassing variety found within Oakmont‘s greens makes modern greens with their typical back to front pitch look monotonously boring and poorly conceived.
+Several (e.g. the first, third, 10th and 12th) slope front-to-back.
+Some are tilted right-to-left (e.g. the fifth, sixth and 13th) and some left-to -right (e.g. the seventh and 16th).
+Finally, a few are pitched more traditionally back-to -front (e.g. the 11th and 17th).
+The golfer must be keenly aware of each green’s character and play accordingly; being above the hole at Oakmont is a start toward ruin.
+One thing is sure: the all encompassing variety of the greens at Oakmont makes modern greens with their typical back-to-front pitch monotonous, boring and poorly-conceived.

 Holes to Note

-1st hole, 480/440 yards; The opening hole reveals several of Oakmont‘s unique characteristics.
+1st hole, 480/440 yards; The opening hole reveals several of Oakmont’s unique characteristics.
 First, the five small bunkers along the immediate left of the fairway are below the grade of the land and their position is not readily known to the golfer.
 Second, the hole follows the flow of the land and if one’s approach shot is blind over the crest of the hill to the green well below, so be it – Oakmont never pretends that the game is supposed to be ‘fair’ with perfect visuals.
-With its front to back sloping green, only the opening holes at Crystal Downs and Winged Foot West rival it as the hardest opener in golf.
-Third, John Zimmers and his crew deserve great credit and recognition for the area forty yards and in toward the putting surface.
+Featuring a fierce back sloping green, only the opening holes at Crystal Downs and Winged Foot West rival it for the hardest opener in golf.
+Third, John Zimmers and his crew deserve great credit and recognition for the area forty yards and in to the putting surface.
 The approach areas across the course are as firm and fast as any of the links in the United Kingdom.
-Much of golf’s timeless appeal is found in playing the ball along the ground and the quality of the turf at Oakmont greatly enhances this crucial experience.
+Much of golf’s timeless appeal is found in playing the ball along the ground and the quality of the turf at Oakmont greatly enhances this primal experience.

-2nd hole, 340/325 yards; Like Pine Valley, Oakmont is far more than just a penal course – this is position golf at its most exacting.
-Take the second green – it is the most fiercely sloping one on the course.
-Any approach shot above the hole turns into a matter of survival.
-The best approach to this angled green is from the right third of the fairway, just where a nest of six bunkers encroach.
+2nd hole, 340/325 yards; Like Pine Valley, Oakmont is far more than a penal course – it is position golf at its most exacting.
+Take the second green – the most fiercely sloping one on the course – where an approach shot above the hole becomes a matter of survival.
+Strategically, this angled green is best approached from the right third of the fairway, where a nest of six bunkers meddle.